-9.1 HSR ACT.
-The waiting period (and any extension thereof) under the HSR Act applicable to the Contemplated Transactions shall have been terminated or shall have expired and any investigation opened by means of a second request for information or otherwise shall have been terminated or closed.

-9.2 REPRESENTATION AND WARRANTIES; PERFORMANCE OF OBLIGATIONS. (a) Parent and Acquisition Sub shall have performed in all material respects each of its agreements contained in this Agreement required to be performed on or prior to the Closing Date; and (b) each of the representations and warranties of Parent and Acquisition Sub contained in this Agreement, when read without any exception or qualification as to materiality, Parent Material Adverse Effect or Knowledge of the Parent, shall be true and correct as of the date of this Agreement and on and as of the Closing Date as if made on and as of such date (other than, in each case, representations and warranties which address matters only as of a certain date which shall be true and correct as of such certain date), except where the failure to be so true and correct as of each of clause (b) for such failures to be so true and correct are solely the result of an action taken by Parent that is expressly permitted by this Agreement, and the Company shall have received a certificate signed on behalf of the Company by its Chief Executive Officer and its Chief Financial Officer to such effect.
+- 9.1 HSR ACT.
+The waiting period (and any extension thereof) under the HSR Act applicable to the Contemplated Transactions shall have been terminated or shall have expired and any investigation opened by means of a second request for information or otherwise shall have been terminated or closed. - 9.2 REPRESENTATION AND WARRANTIES; PERFORMANCE OF OBLIGATIONS. (a) Parent and Acquisition Sub shall have performed in all material respects each of its agreements contained in this Agreement required to be performed on or prior to the Closing Date; and (b) each of the representations and warranties of Parent and Acquisition Sub contained in this Agreement, when read without any exception or qualification as to materiality, Parent Material Adverse Effect or Knowledge of the Parent, shall be true and correct as of the date of this Agreement and on and as of the Closing Date as if made on and as of such date (other than, in each case, representations and warranties which address matters only as of a certain date which shall be true and correct as of such certain date), except where the failure to be so true and correct has not had nor is it likely to have a Parent Material Adverse Effect, except in the case of each of clause (b) for such failures to be so true and correct are solely the result of an action taken by Parent that is expressly permitted by this Agreement, and the Company shall have received a certificate signed on behalf of the Company by its Chief Executive Officer and its Chief Financial Officer to such effect.

-9.3 NO ORDER; NO LITIGATION.
-There shall not be in effect any Order (whether temporary, preliminary or permanent) of any Governmental Body of competent jurisdiction having the effect of prohibiting or making illegal the consummation of the Contemplated Transactions and no Governmental Body shall have instituted any Proceeding that is pending seeking such an Order and no other Person shall have instituted any Proceeding that is pending and that could reasonably be expected to result in a Company Material Adverse Effect or a material adverse effect on Parent and its Subsidiaries, taken as a whole.

-9.4 ABSENCE OF NEW LEGAL REQUIREMENTS.
-No Law shall have been enacted, promulgated, enforced or entered having the effect of prohibiting or making illegal the consummation of the Contemplated Transactions.

-$9.5\ {\rm STOCKHOLDER}\ {\rm APPROVAL}.$ The Stockholder Approval shall have been duly obtained.
+- 9.3 NO ORDER; NO LITIGATION.
+There shall not be in effect any Order (whether temporary, preliminary or permanent) of any Governmental Body of competent jurisdiction having the effect of prohibiting or making illegal the consummation of the Contemplated Transactions and no Governmental Body shall have instituted any Proceeding that is pending seeking such an Order and no other Person shall have instituted any Proceeding that is pending and that could reasonably be expected to result in a Company Material Adverse Effect or a material adverse effect on Parent and its Subsidiaries, taken as a whole. - 9.4 ABSENCE OF NEW LEGAL REQUIREMENTS.
+No Law shall have been enacted, promulgated, enforced or entered having the effect of prohibiting or making illegal the consummation of the Contemplated Transactions. - 9.5 STOCKHOLDER APPROVAL.
+The Stockholder Approval shall have been duly obtained.